Termites in Wood: Signs, Damage & Prevention Tips

 If I see one termite, should I be worried?

-Yes, one termite is a sign that there’s likely a colony nearby.
-It’s best to call a pest professional for an inspection.
+Yes, seeing one termite can be a warning sign that a colony is nearby.
+It’s best to schedule a professional inspection before the infestation spreads or causes serious wood damage.

 How often should I inspect for termites?